 Take time out for self-care to prevent burnout and disillusionment.
 Nourish yourself well, participate in what you enjoy, and don’t spend more than you can afford (financially or emotionally).

 “Family dynamics” refers to a family’s unique pattern of relating and interacting with one another.
 These learned patterns strongly influence the way we view ourselves and the world around us, and each family member tends to play a role within the family unit.
-When we visit with family during the holidays, it is easy to subconsciously assume that role again, even when it no longer serves us.
+When we visit during a family holiday, it is easy to subconsciously assume that role again, even when it no longer serves us.
 Dysfunctional family dynamics can be caused by past trauma, which is broadly defined by Jennifer Rollin, LCSW-C, as “anything that overwhelms your nervous system and ability to cope.”
 Trauma can manifest in a person’s life as perfectionism, people-pleasing, avoidance, anxiety, low self-worth, busyness, and a need to feel “in control.”
 You may notice these tendencies occur more frequently during the holidays.
 If your family has been a source of distress for you, working with a therapist is a way to practice self-care.

 Having an enjoyable holiday season is possible, and it is never too late to have the experiences you desire.
 Setting realistic expectations, accepting people as they are, and honoring your own needs may help turn your greatest fears into your most cherished holiday memories.